inkwill8/awm/JavaScript/functions.md

 In this example:

-*   We define a function named `sum` that takes one parameter `param1`.
+*   We define a function named `sum` that takes two parameters `param1` and `param2`.
-*   Inside the function, we use the `return` method to print out a greeting message.
+*   Inside the function, we use the `return` method to add the value of the two parameters together.
 *   When we call the `sum()` function with arguments `1,2`, it executes the code inside the function and prints out the sum.